arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 <figcaption> Figure #1.
 The view frustum.
 Clipped from http://www.songho.ca/opengl/gl_projectionmatrix.html </figcaption>
 </figure>

-Points in the frustum are perspective projected onto the near face, at $z=-n$, along lines through the origin.
-For in the projective transformation
+Points in the frustum are perspective projected by
 $$
 P =
 \begin{bmatrix}